lifenautjoe/Container.js/README.md

 # Container.js
-A dead-simple container extension for any npm module.
+A dead-simple container extension for your constructor object.

 README in progress.